arnold1108/wikibot/README.md

 * Retrieve the contents of a Wikipedia page by providing a topic and desired number of sentences.
 * Utilize the `wikipedia` library to fetch data from Wikipedia
 * Customize the number of sentences to retrieve through command-line options
+* use FastAPI to create a web application with API endpoints
+* Implement POST endpoints for scraping Wikipedia pages based on a given name
+* Utilize the `scrape` function from the mylib.bot module to fetch Wikipedia contents
+* Return the scraped content in JSON format using the `JSONResponse` class from `fastapi.responses`

 ## Getting started
 clone the repository: